Construction insolvencies are on the rise. What can architects do to spot and avert disaster?

 The walking dead?

-While such support and protection provided by the government and enacted by public sector employers should be applauded, there is a danger that such measures have only delayed the inevitable.
-Are a number of these businesses unlikely to recover from the pandemic and, have they in fact, become zombie companies?
+While such support and protection provided by the government and enacted by public sector employers should be applauded, there is a danger that some measures have only delayed the inevitable.
+Are a number of these businesses unlikely to recover from the pandemic with low growth rates verging on recesssionary, and, have they in fact, become zombie companies?

 Monitor for financial distress